Adam Friedland

-Adam Dean Friedland (/ˈfriːdlænd/ _-FREED-land; born April 10, 1987) is an American stand-up comedian, talk-show host and podcaster based in New York City.
-Described by GQ as a potential "Millennial Jon Stewart", he hosts the online comedy talk show The Adam Friedland Show after having co-hosted its predecessor, Cum Town, with Nick Mullen and Stavros Halkias.
+Adam Dean Friedland (/ˈfriːdlænd/ _-FREED-land; born April 10, 1987) is an American stand-up comedian, talk-show host and podcaster.
+Described by GQ as a potential "Millennial Jon Stewart", he hosts the online comedy talk show The Adam Friedland Show, an offshoot of the comedy podcast Cum Town he co-hosted with Nick Mullen and Stavros Halkias.

 Early life

-Friedland was born at Saint John's Hospital in Santa Monica, California, to Lithuanian-Jewish South African parents Max D. Friedland, an architect, and Joanne Friedland, a classically trained actress.
-He grew up in California, South Africa, and Las Vegas.
+Friedland was born at Saint John's Hospital in Santa Monica, California, to Lithuanian-Jewish South African parents from Cape Town; Max David Friedland, a former architect, and Joanne Friedland (née Leiserowitz).
+Max Friedland is the co-owner and publisher of David Magazine, along with Joanne Friedland who also served as the magazine's Advertising Director.
+Adam Friedland's sister, Zoë Friedland, is also an editor for David Magazine.
+The publication, launched in 2010, focuses on Jewish perspectives in the Las Vegas Valley.

+Friedland's family left South Africa in the early 1980s after his father received a draft notice to fight in the Angolan Civil War.
+Adam grew up in California, South Africa, and Las Vegas.
 Following high school, Friedland lived in Israel for a year where he worked in the ambulance service.
 Friedland attended George Washington University as a Middle Eastern studies major and intended to pursue a legal career.